NREL/ReEDS-2.0/docs/aws_deployment.md

 #### 4. Clone the repositories in EC2 instance

-Make sure you have access to ReEDS Gitlab repository.
-ReEDS is a set of three microservices.
-You need to clone following repositories to be able to make changes and test it.
-Make sure you have an account in GitLAB and reach out to ReEDS India team so that they can add you to the repository.
+Make sure you have access to ReEDS GitHub repositories.
+ReEDS is a set of two microservices.
+You need to clone the following repositories to be able to make changes and test it.
+Make sure you have an account in GitHub and reach out to ReEDS India team so that they can add you to the repository.
 Create a `reeds_india` folder and clone repositories inside.

-* ReEDS API + ReEDS: `git clone git@gitlab.com:reeds-india1/reeds_api.git`
+* ReEDS API + ReEDS: `git clone git@github.com:NREL/reeds_india_api.git`
-* ReEDS Notifier: `git clone git@gitlab.com:reeds-india1/reeds_notifier.git`
-* ReEDS UI: `git clone git@gitlab.com:reeds-india1/reeds_ui.git`
+* ReEDS UI: `git clone git@github.com:NREL/reeds_india_ui.git`

-If you see issue with SSH follow the instruction here https://docs.gitlab.com/ee/user/ssh.html to setup SSH for GitLAB.
+If you see issue with SSH follow the instruction here [https://docs.github.com/en/authentication/connecting-to-github-with-ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) to setup SSH for GitHub.

 #### 5. Create a python virtual environment inside the `reeds_india` folder
 - Create environment